wolfenrain/fluttium/docs/docs/why-fluttium.md

 representation of the actions that an user of an application would perform.
 Fluttium exposes a set of actions that a developer can use to write a user flow test.

-These user flow tests are powered by the integration testing framework from Flutter, this allows Fluttium to optimize the execution of the actions, for example by automatically waiting till an action is truly completed.
+These user flow tests are powered by the semantic tree of the Flutter application, this allows Fluttium to fully act like the real user and execution actions.
+Fluttium optimizes these actions as well, for example by automatically waiting till an action is truly completed.

 As a result, Fluttium does not support certain features that a Flutter developer would expect.
 For instance, Fluttium does not provide an API to search by a